- 50% off exhibitions with National Art Pass.

 - View venue & entry details

-Following a £47 million three-year redevelopment, the newly transformed National Museum of Scotland has re-invigorated its grand collection of curiosities and spellbinding objects, 8,000 of which have never been displayed before.
+Following a £47 million redevelopment in 2011, the National Museum of Scotland re-invigorated its grand collection.

-Its 36 galleries feature exhibits collected from all over Scotland and beyond, covering life, the universe and everything in it.
+Throughout its 36 galleries are items collected from all over Scotland and beyond, covering life, the universe and everything in it.
 Visitors have the chance to connect with Dolly the Sheep and view Viking brooches, ancient chessmen and Queen Mary's clarsach.

 The museum was nominated for the Art Fund Prize 2012.

 There's a vast array of treasures from around the world to explore in the museum's many galleries.
 The impressive Grand Gallery highlights Scotland's contribution to the world and the breadth of its collection from a 12 ft feast bowl to a newly-restored cast iron fountain shown in the image gallery above.